zinefer/zinefer.github.com/content/posts/independently-scaling-slots-of-slotted-assemblies-in-fusion-360/index.md

-title = "Independently Scaling slots of Slotted Assemblies in Fusion 360" description = "I needed to scale a dinosaur to epic proportions" categories = "Modeling" tags = ["Fusion 360", "Routing", "Laser Cutting", "Dinosaurs", "Parametric"]
+title = "Independently Scaling slots of Slotted Assemblies in Fusion 360" description = "I needed to scale a dinosaur to epic proportions" categories = "Modeling" tags = ["Fusion 360", "CNC Routing", "Laser Cutting", "Dinosaurs", "Parametric"]
 +++

 Before importing the design into Fusion I wanted to have the slots closed off but I still needed the slots included in the vector.
 I found a pretty easy process for this in illustrator: